Moussa Sidibé

-Moussa Sidibé (born 22 August 1981 in Paris) is a French former professional footballer who played as a left-back or left midfielder.
+Moussa Sidibé (born 22 August 1981) is a French former professional footballer who played as a left-back or left midfielder and current manager of Noisy-le-Grand.

 He is the cousin of Mamady Sidibé.
 Originally, Sidibé was a striker like his brother.
 Sidibé previously played for Creteil, Vannes and Nîmes in Ligue 2.
+He has French and Malian nationalities.